Amazon AppStream 2.0 releases a simple pricing tool

 Customers really like the AppStream 2.0 pricing model of paying only for the instances they provisioned to meet their users’ streaming needs, but it is different than their existing application streaming environments that are based on provisioning for peak capacity, even during nights, weekends, and holidays when load would be lower.
 To help customers estimate their AppStream 2.0 price, we developed a simple, easy to use pricing tool.
 Simply provide your total number of users, actual concurrent usage per hour, instance type, and fleet utilization, and the pricing tool will estimate your per user price.
 It will also show you the estimated price savings when you use an On-Demand fleet instead of an Always-On fleet.
 Both fleet types use scaling policies to ensure there are enough streaming instances available when your users want to stream, while letting you (the admin) choose between application launch time, and cost.
 When your user launches their application on an Always-On streaming instance, the application starts loading almost immediately, while an On-Demand streaming instance has a brief wait (up to 90 seconds) while the streaming instance is powered on and made available.
 With Always-On streaming instances, you pay the hourly fee for the instance even when no user is streaming.
 With On-Demand streaming instances, you pay a lower stopped instance fee when the user isn’t streaming, and the hourly fee when they are.
-This blog will walk you through how to use the pricing tool, and provide common pricing examples.

-The Amazon AppStream 2.0 Pricing Tool provides only an estimate of your AWS fees related to your usage of AppStream 2.0 and doesn’t include any taxes that might apply.
+The Amazon AppStream 2.0 Simple Pricing Tool provides only an estimate of your AWS fees related to your usage of AppStream 2.0 and doesn’t include any taxes that might apply.
 Your actual fees depend on a variety of factors, including your actual usage of AWS services.